 Cushing Hall of Engineering was constructed in 1932 to provide more space for the growing engineering program at Notre Dame.
-Today, it houses a laboratories, classrooms, and faculty offices.
-The building was named after John F. Cushing, its principal benefactor, who donated $300,000 toward the construction of a new hall of engineering; the old one had been badly damaged during a 1928 fire.
+The building was named after principal benefactor John F. Cushing, who donated $300,000 toward the construction of a new hall of engineering; the old one had been badly damaged during a 1928 fire.
 Today, it houses classrooms, laboratories, and faculty and graduate student offices.

 Fitzpatrick Hall of Engineering was designed completely continuous with the Cushing Hall of Engineering.
 Two of the building’s five stories are under ground, and considerably larger than those above ground.
 These bottom levels house many of the high-tech laboratories in the College.
 Fitzpatrick Hall also houses departmental offices, classrooms, and a large computer cluster.
 A total of 146,000 sq. ft., it is named for its principal donor, the Edward B. Fitzpatrick Jr., family.
 It was dedicated in 1979.